 The maximum penalty that can be assessed is 20 percent of the tax due.
 The minimum penalty that will be assessed is $10 and will apply whether or not any tax is due for the period.

 In the case of a false or fraudulent return where willful intent exist to defraud the Commonwealth of any tax due, or of a failure to file a return with the intent to defraud the Commonwealth of any tax, a penalty of 50 percent of the amount of the OTP tax will be assessed.
 Intent to defraud is assumed if any taxpayer reports sales or purchases at 50 percent or less than the actual amount.

 Interest on late returns and unpaid balances will be applied at the underpayment rate established by Section 6621 of the Internal Revenue Code, plus 2 percent.

 Each distributor must keep in each licensed place of business complete and accurate records for that place of business.
-Records must include itemized invoices of tobacco products purchased and imported into Virginia, records of all sales of other tobacco products, records of OTP transfers to other retail outlets owned by the licensee and any other records required by the the Department.
+Records must include itemized invoices of tobacco products purchased and imported into Virginia, records of all sales of other tobacco products, records of OTP transfers to other retail outlets owned by the licensee and any other records required by us.

-Records must be retained for at least three years, and must be available for inspection by the Department's agents or employees at any time during normal business hours.
+You must retain records for at least three years, and must be available for inspection by our agents or employees at any time during normal business hours.